Natanim-Kemal/Natanim-Kemal/README.md

 # Hi there, I am **Natanim Kemal**

-<p align="left">I'm a Student Software Engineer.
-I love designing and implementing websites.
+<p align="left">I'm  a software Engineering student who loves designing and implementing websites.
 I also enjoy creating desktop programs or tools that
 perform specific powerful tasks to continually hone my expertise in cutting-edge technologies, collaborating on innovative projects, and making a positive impact on the field through my problem-solving abilities and commitment.</p>